universetraveller/catena4j/README.md

 Catena4J contains bugs from both Defects4J and CatenaD4J.

 > [!NOTE]
 > The defects4j version currently implemented is v2.1.0 and plan to upgrade to v3.0.1 in next version.
-In this case, the JDK requirement will also change to JDK 11 (current JDK 8).
+In this case, the JDK requirement will also change to JDK 11 (it requires JDK 8 currently).

 ### Key Features
-- **1500+ supported bugs** across 17 projects including all Defects4J and CatenaD4J bugs
+- **1500+ total supported bugs** including all Defects4J and CatenaD4J bugs
 - **426 indivisible multi-hunk bugs** requiring coordinated fixes with minimized tests
 - **High performance** python implementation of Defects4J with a native API
 - **Compatible with Defects4J** by implementing most defects4j commands